AndreTGMello/andretgmello.github.io/en/_posts/2019-08-12-my-experience-spsas-2019.md

 Once I got home I tried these cookies and they were delicious.
 I needed to return this simple gesture that marked me by its spontaneity.
 So the next day I brought him some Brazilian sweets as well, called brigadeiros.
 He was so happy with the surprise that he made sure to ask Renan for a picture.
 Giving his words of gratitude back to him: 🙏 [namaste](https://en.wikipedia.org/wiki/Namaste)!

+{% include figure.html
+    image = "/assets/img/spsas2019/churrascaria.jpg"
+    class = "figure-img img-fluid dropshadowclass-min"
+    alt-text = "Churras."
+    caption = "Two tables full of incredible people!"
+%}

+During the second week of the event, we had a [fancy dinner](https://churrascariaponteio.com.br) at a [churrascaria](https://en.wikipedia.org/wiki/Churrascaria), with a special discount given by the school.
+Everyone had a blast, even Yudi, who's vegetarian!

+{% include figure.html
+    image = "/assets/img/spsas2019/churras_group.jpg"
+    class = "figure-img img-fluid dropshadowclass-min"
+    alt-text = "Churras."
+    caption = "From left to right: Martin, Diego, William, Me, Erika, Alejandro and Luis."
+%}

+[William Suzuki](https://www.linkedin.com/in/william-suzuki-8b3b56164/) is also another incredible person I had the pleasure to meet during the event.
+Extroverted and cheerful, he was always making sure everyone felt included in the conversations, never leaving anyone behind.
+Always polite and high spirited, I had the opportunity to talk to him during some of the event's coffee breaks.

+Going back home, I shared an Uber with [Diego Andrés](https://www.linkedin.com/in/diego-andres-mendez/) since we found out that day that we actually leave somewhat nerby.
+We had some great exchanges in the car, Diego is a very nice person as well.
+Unfortunately couldn't talk much to [Martin Palazzo](https://www.linkedin.com/in/martinepalazzo/) or [Alejandro de Jongh](https://www.linkedin.com/in/martinepalazzo/), but both seemed like great people too, with very interesting research backgrounds.

+{% include figure.html
+    image = "/assets/img/spsas2019/participants.jpg"
+    class = "figure-img img-fluid dropshadowclass-min"
+    alt-text = "Participants."
+    caption = "From left to right: Me, Yudi, Hamed, Rafael, Renan and Muhammad."
+%}

+This picture was taken on the last day of the event.
+Here I'm joined by [Rafael Testa](https://www.linkedin.com/in/rafaelluiztesta/), another student from my undergrad that I hadn't met during my years at EACH, and [Muhammad](https://www.facebook.com/muhammad.ayaz.3572846) [Ayaz](mailto:mohd.ayazkn@gmail.com), a kind professor from Saudi Arabia who loved our cultural trips to Ibirapuera and the Paulista.

-At the end of the event, the group that helped organizing the cultural events (also known as DigiDestined or Fantinha [kinda long inside joke]) decided to meet again, now to celebrate the success of the activities!
+Speaking of cultural trips, by the end of the event the group that helped organizing these cultural activities (also known as the DigiDestined group or Fantinha [kinda long inside joke]) decided to meet again, now to celebrate the success of the activities!
 With a lot of [vegan pizza](https://kadalora.com.br/), laughter and [absurd but real stories (according to experts)](https://www.recordholders.org/en/records/kiss.html).

 {% include figure.html
     image = "/assets/img/spsas2019/pizzas.jpg"